-The Diploma is accredited at the postgraduate Level 7.
-The programme has a total equivalence of 180 credits.
+The Diploma is accredited at the postgraduate Level 7 and has 120 credits.

 2.2 Aims of the Diploma

 Level 7 qualifications are designed to develop the knowledge, understanding and skills learners need to deal with the complexities of leadership and strategic management in a business context, and to develop their ability to lead change in organisations.